-Natural Areas Preservation (NAP) - In July of 2005 there were two observations of a threatened butterfly species, Duke's Skipper, in the wetland area to the north of the site (on the 12.3 acre parcel to be divided off).
+Natural Areas Preservation (NAP) - In July of 2005 there were two observations of a threatened butterfly species, Duke's Skipper, in the wetland area to the north of the site.
 Shaded wetlands and small clearings in adjacent woodlands are the preferred habitat of the butterfly.
-The remaining development site is not likely to contain habitat as it consists mostly of buckthorn and other invasive plant species.
-Dividing off and leaving the area of natural features should address the concern regarding species habitat.
+The proposed access road will cut directly through this potential habitat area and the natural areas of highest priority for protection which contains numerous overlapping protected natural features.
+Staff opposes the current plan due to the significant impact to the regulated natural features.